JoshuaEbbert/startup/README.md

 20% - Restricts application functionality based upon authentication.
 DONE
 - Other pages have limited functionality (no visible chat-box, trending information not displayed, etc) if the user is not authenticated.
 Endpoints require authorization to return desired information.

+## WebSocket Deliverable

+Prerequisite: DONE.
+Simon WebSocket deployed to your production environment
+Prerequisite: DONE.
+A link to your GitHub startup repository prominently displayed on your application's home page
+Prerequisite: DONE.
+Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
+Prerequisite: I had tried to set up my code for websocket implementation, so it went a little more quickly than most deliverables.
+It only required 8 commits worth of code, so I'm slightly short of this one.

+WebSocket support for data pushed from the backend
+20% - Backend listens for WebSocket connection.
+DONE
+- Successfully upgrades appropriate http requests and maintains connections 20% - Frontend makes WebSocket connection.
+DONE
+- WebSocket configured from every page to actively track users on the site 30% - Data sent over WebSocket connection.
+DONE
+- Message containing event type and list of active users received by each client every time someone joins/leaves the StrateGPT chat application.
+30% - WebSocket data displayed in the application interface.
+DONE
+- Trending page displays active users (regardless of what they're doing on the application)